 - Characters who give Harry the psychological wounds that inform his struggles.
 His bullying aunt and uncle, or the main villain

-- Neutral characters who are also detailed.
+- Neutral or helper characters who are also detailed.
 The owner of the wand shop, for example, or the minor characters who fill Hogwarts’ halls (students such as Lavender Brown and Parvati Patil)

-When you brainstorm characters for plotting a series, think about what function they will serve in narrative terms.
-Will they help or hinder your protagonist, or are they neutral characters who serve basic, once-off story functions?
+When you brainstorm characters while plotting your series, think about what function they will serve.
+Will they help or hinder main characters?
+Or are they neutral characters who serve smaller, once-off story functions?

-7. Creating an outline of your series’ main events and themes
+7. Outline your series’ main events and themes

 This is a process you ideally complete before you start drafting.
 If you have pantsed your way through the first book or two, it’s also a productive process when revising.
-An outline will help you see where the plot gets thin or forced.
+A story outline will help you see where the plot gets thin or forced.

-Try to write a one-page synopsis for each book.
-Or even condense it into a paragraph or two (as in the C.S.
-Lewis examples above).
+Try to write a one-page synopsis for each book [use the ‘Summary’ section of the Now Novel dashboard to expand each book’s main idea into a page-long summary].
 What are its core events, conflicts, character goals and plot twists?
 Print and lay these synopses out side by side.
 Are there any holes?
 Is there enough cohesion across the entire breadth of your series?